shanemcw/homebridge-amazondash-MAC/README.md

 ## Pushing Buttons Virtually via the Web API

-To enable the ability to push buttons virtually via a web API and URL, specify a port number in "Web API Settings" via `Settings.` An example is `3000`.
-If the "Web API Settings" is blank, the Web API will not be active.
+To enable the ability to push buttons virtually via a web API and URL, specify a port number in "Web API Port" via `Settings`.
+An example is `3000`.
+If  "Web API Port" is blank, the Web API will not be active.

 Buttons can be virtually pushed either by MAC address or by button name.